When and how to use spot metering for accurate exposure

 • In manual mode, once you’ve taken the reading and adjusted your settings accordingly, you’re good to go.
 As long as the light stays the same on your subject you can continue to photograph without having to measure again

-• In program, aperture priority or shutter priority adjust exposure compensation for skin type, then lock in the exposure using the Auto Exposure Lock (AEL or AE-L) button so that your settings don’t change as you reframe the shot.
+• In program, aperture priority or shutter priority modes adjust exposure compensation for skin type, then lock in the exposure using the Auto Exposure Lock (AEL or AE-L) button so that your settings don’t change as you reframe the shot.
 For this reason, manual mode is best when using spot metering, especially if you also use back button focusing

 3. Take photo